 Post-Brexit the UK Government is determined to ensure that the life sciences industry thrives.
 The industry was highlighted as having enormous strength in Boris Johnson's first speech as Prime Minster in 2019 and he has followed that up with meetings with leading industry figures including Bill Gates, who as a joint founder of the Bill and Melinda Gates Foundation is a major investor in seeking solutions to global diseases.

-To that that end the Government has proposed a new public/private investment fund (The Life Sciences Investment Programme) which will invest directly and indirectly (though funds) in companies in the life sciences sector.
-An initial £200m investment has been ear-marked in the hope of attracting an additional £400 million from the private sector.
+To that end the Government has created a new public/private investment fund (The Life Sciences Investment Programme) which will invest directly and indirectly (though funds) in companies in the life sciences sector.
+An initial £200m investment has been ear-marked in the hope of attracting additional funds from the private sector.
 In March of this year, the Programme received a major boost by virtue of an investment agreement reached between the UK and Abu Dhabi with the latter's investment fund (Mubadala) promising up to £800million of investment in the life sciences industry via a Strategic Investment Programme.

 It is hoped that the first investments will be made before the end of this year, helping to secure the UK's leading position in the industry.